Nina Marković

-Nina Marković is a Croatian-American physicist.
+Nina Marković (born around 1970) is a Croatian-American physicist.
 Her work focuses on quantum transport in low-dimensional systems, superconductivity, nanostructures, and quantum computing.
 She received a Sloan Research Fellowship in 2004.
 Marković worked at Delft University of Technology, Harvard University, and Johns Hopkins University before joining the Goucher College Department of Physics and Astronomy in 2015.

 Education

 In 1993, Marković earned a Bachelor of Science in Physics from the University of Zagreb under advisor Boran Leontić.
 At University of Minnesota in 1998, she earned a doctorate in physics.
 She completed her thesis titled Transport properties and quantum phase transitions in ultrathin films of metals under her doctoral advisor Allen Goldman and received the Aneesur Rahman Award for best thesis.
 From 1998 to 2000, Marković conducted postdoctoral research at Delft University of Technology with Herre van der Zant and Hans Mooij (de).
 She was a postdoctoral fellow at Harvard University where she conducted research with Michael Tinkham from 2000 to 2002.